A good plan violently executed now is better than a perfect plan executed next week. — George S. Patton

 Fortunately, you are there for you, and for now that is all you need.
 By launching your art career, you automatically became the CEO of you, the artist.
 You also became the butcher, the baker, and the candlestick-maker.
 While it there is awesomeness in being in command, as you are already aware it is always challenging to manage all the facets of running a successful operation.

-On the business side of your art, knowing what business you are in, as covered in this recent How to Cure Your Art Career When It Needs a Kick in the Ass post is crucial.
+On the business side of your art, knowing what business you are in is crucial.
 Besides the critical understanding of knowing the surprising answer about what business you are in, to compete and succeed, you need an efficient art marketing plan.
 Moreover, your plan requires frequent, if not daily, actions aimed at getting your art seen and sold.
 You need focused effort to create awareness, stimulate interest, build desire and make sales.
 Without it, your career can stall and stagnate.

 For artists, perfectionism can strike in two critical areas of their business.
 Some lack the ability to know when good is good enough and take forever to finish their work.
 This leads to a dearth of production, which causes many other problems.
 Without adequate inventory, it is nearly impossible to gain gallery representation.
 It also hinders sales because the lack of variety loses sales.
 If your work becomes popular, and you can’t meet demand, you have more problems.
 All these things can lead to lethargy and depression that further complicate the issue of career lift off.